Why is travel insurance important and how does it make a trip hassle-free?

 Moreover, across the globe, those who have often dismissed travel insurance as an “unnecessary expense” are realising its importance.
 While India saw double-digit growth in the domestic travel insurance segment between 2020-22, as per a recent survey conducted by Personal Finance Insider, in the US, 68 per cent of respondents replied affirmatively when asked if they would be interested in buying a travel policy in the future.
 And, many countries have put travel insurance on the mandatory list.

-While Japan and the UAE have started asking visa applicants to insure their trip, applicants for a Schengen visa must show proof of minimum medical coverage of EUR 30,000 (INR 26,84,302.80).
+While Japan and the UAE have started asking visa applicants to insure their trip, applicants for a Schengen visa must show proof of minimum medical coverage of EUR 30,000.
 Several other countries strongly recommend visitors have financial protection from unforeseen expenses as well.

 Additionally, securing the trip has never been so convenient.
 Other than aggregator websites, one can buy the policy from an airline website, too.
 Some credit cards provide this facility as well.
 Having said that, let’s deep-dive into the various aspects of travel insurance.